malsf21/lam-jam/README.md

-# lam-jam
-a happy birthday to the php wizard himself
+# a happy birthday gift

+to derek lam, the one and only.

+@acrylic-origami